 An API partner could be integral to your unification success.
 Generally, such a partner not only ingests but normalizes your incoming marketing engagement data, with the added flourish of cleansing it of erroneous data.

-Near the center of your stack must be well-fleshed out marketing automation.
+Near the center of your stack must be well-fleshed-out marketing automation.
 Lead scoring, business rules, etc., must be applied at scale with early demand data, and only automation provides that.

-And, if you think of it, why shouldn’t the business need to identify and leverage early engagement/early demand data be momentum enough to adopt and adapt a marketing tech stack such as this?
+And, if you think of it, why shouldn’t the business need to identify and leverage early engagement/early demand data to be momentum enough to adopt and adapt a marketing tech stack such as this?